 Adjacent to the Visitor Center is Parking Lot 1 which includes accessible parking spaces.
 This parking lot is close to the Visitor Center, Plant Clinic, Ginkgo Restaurant, Arboretum Store, and Children's Garden.
 The distance from the furthest parking spot to the main entrance of the Visitor Center is one quarter of a mile.
 The nearest accessible trail is the Meadow Lake Path.

 P1 is an environmentally friendly parking lot with uneven pavers.
 The accessible parking spaces and pathways to the Visitor Center feature smooth pavers.
-For more information on P1, including a photo of the pavers, and information on how it sustains a better environment, please see this report.
+For more information on P1, including a photo of the pavers, and information on how it sustains a better environment, please see Main Parking Lot (PDF)

 P21 is a paved asphalt parking lot.